Jesinski/jesinski.github.io/_posts/2025-06-14-json-data-validation.md

 To enable highly customizable validations, where flow is easily defined, and business logic is clear to the developer, I used two design patterns:

-1. Chain of Responsibility:
+**Chain of Responsibility (Chains)**

 - Represents a sequence of dependent validations, where one failure prevents further validations to execute.

-2. Composite:
+**Composite (Composites)**

-   - Is a group of validations, _composed_ of other Composites or Chains, where all validations will be executed - even if one fails, and report the aggregate result.
+- Is a group of validations, _composed_ of other Composites or Chains, where all validations will be executed - even if one fails, and report the aggregated result.

+---

 For our recipe validator, we might want to create the validations these validations: